Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: More Results

 \subsection{HyFluid with More Network Parameters}

-To demonstrate that our improvements are from the pretraind SciML foundation model instead of extra network parameters, we further compare with HyFluid of a larger model size.
+To demonstrate that our improvements are from the pretraind SciML foundation model instead of extra network parameters, we further design and compare with a HyFluid of a larger model size.
 Our SciML foundation model has 6.5M parameters.
 The original density or velocity field in HyFluid~\cite{yu2024inferring} each has 14.9M parameters.
-To ensure a fairer comparison, we train an enlarged HyFluid model with both the density and velocity fields increased to 20.5M parameters.
-As shown in Table~\ref{table:psnr_nframes_larger_hyfluid} and Figure~\ref{fig:nf_compare_pinf_psnr25_larger_hyfluid}, our method can largely outperform the HyFluid of a larger model size, confirming that our benefit is not rooted in more network parameters.
+We train an enlarged HyFluid model with both the density and velocity fields increased to 20.5M parameters.

+As shown in Table~\ref{table:psnr_nframes_larger_hyfluid} and Figure~\ref{fig:nf_compare_pinf_psnr25_larger_hyfluid}, our method can largely outperform HyFluid with a naively enlarged model size, confirming that our benefit is not rooted in more network parameters.
+The MLP used to aggregate features from the foundation model into the neural field contains only approximately 8K parameters, contributing a negligible increase in model size.